-Didier Drogba Looking for More Champions League Glory with Galatasaray
+Didier Drogba won the Champions League with Chelsea last season.

 Drogba left Stamford Bridge for Shanghai Shenhua in China in the summer after his final kick for Chelsea won the Champions League for the club in a penalty shootout against Bayern Munich.